-The Latest: 8 inches on the ground in states, more forecast
+The Latest: Massachusetts braces for snow’s arrival, wind

 All New Jersey Transit trains and buses were suspended, except for the Atlantic City Rail Line.
 New York Waterway ferries also were suspended.
 Speed limits were also reduced on many major highways, and numerous spinouts and accidents were being reported.

 A winter storm warning remained in effect until Tuesday for much of the state.
-Forecasters were predicting Sussex, Warren and Morris counties in the north could see additional snow accumulations of 16 to 22 inches.
+Forecasters were predicting Sussex, Warren and Morris counties in the north could see additional snow accumulations of 16 to 22 inches (41 to 56 centimeters).

-The central part of the state could get an additional 10 to 15 inches.
+The central part of the state could get an additional 10 to 15 inches (20 to 38 centimeters).

 10:50 a.m.